michaelrinderle/mwm/README.md

-+ mwm : michaels's window manager
++ mwm : michael's window manager

 mwm is a lightweight windows manager for Windows.